Meijer, Republican who impeached Trump, defeated in primary - NewsBreak

 Meijer, a first-term congressman, was one of 10 House Republicans who voted last year to impeach the former president for his role in the Jan.
 6, 2021, riot at the U.S. Capitol.

 Gibbs, a former assistant Housing and Urban Development secretary, won Trump’s endorsement last year.
-While the former president is certain to celebrate the win as his own victory, it also puts him on the same side as top Democratic officials who sought to boost Gibbs in the race.Biden will order HHS to consider using Medicaid to support women seeking abortions across state lines
+While the former president is certain to celebrate the win as his own victory, it also puts him on the same side as top Democratic officials who sought to boost Gibbs in the race.Trump endorsement of ‘Eric’ in Missouri triggers confusion

 Michigan’s 3rd Congressional District has become more competitive, giving Democrats a chance at flipping it this year.